 - What gets you off

-Get a dildo, get a vibrator, and do some research!
-Buy the books!
+Get a dildo, get a vibrator, and do some research.
+Buy the books all about sexual function and psychological factors of orgasm.
 Read “Come As You Are” by Emily Nagoski – it’s an amazing book.
 It will teach you everything you need to know about female orgasm.

 Ladies, there is no body function that compares to the female orgasm, okay?
 It’s worth it.
 Have one, have two, become multi-orgasmic.
 Get blended orgasms.
 Have clitoral orgasms, vaginal orgasms, cervical orgasms, A spot, B spot… they are AMAZING!
 You CAN have them, and you deserve them!

 And guess what?
 If you figure out what gives you orgasms, then you can show your partner how to achieve them.
 But you need to take charge of your pleasure first.